Guide to CPF Nominations & How to Make One In Singapore

 How Do I Change or Cancel My CPF Nomination?

-If there is a change of circumstances and you would like to cancel your CPF nomination, you can simply complete a “Notice of Revocation of Nominations”.
+If there has been a change of circumstances and you would like to cancel or amend your CPF nomination, you may simply make a new nomination.
+The new nomination will supersede the one made previously.

-Making a CPF nomination is one important tool in estate planning which would ensure that your CPF monies will be distributed according to your wishes in the event of your demise.
+Making a CPF nomination is one important tool in estate planning in Singapore that would ensure that your CPF monies will be distributed according to your wishes in the event of your demise.

 - What Happens to Your Debts When You Die?